What is sclerotherapy?

 - If you have compression hosiery (support stockings) from previous treatments, please bring them with you so we can make sure they will provide adequate support after the procedure.

-Mild discomfort may occur when the veins are injected, and a cramping sensation may be felt for 1 to 2 minutes when larger veins are injected.
+You may feel mild discomfort when the veins are injected, and a cramping sensation for 1 to 2 minutes when larger veins are injected.

 The sclerotherapy procedure takes about 30 to 45 minutes.

 What are the side effects of sclerotherapy?

 Side effects of sclerotherapy may include the following:

 - Larger injected veins may become lumpy or hard for several months before getting better.

 - Raised, red areas may appear at the injection sites and should disappear within a few days.

 - Brown lines or spots on the skin may be seen at the site of the injection, possibly caused by a form of iron that escapes from the blood in the injected veins.
 In most cases, they disappear within 3 to 6 months, but about 5 percent of the time they can be permanent.

 - Bruising may occur around the injection site and can last several days or weeks.

 - Temporary tiny blood vessels may develop at the treated area.
 This is called revascularization, "flares," "mats," or "blushing."
 They may appear days or weeks after the procedure but should fade within a few months and usually do not require further treatment.